-In the spring of 2016, BreakFree Education applied to open a new school inside of the New Orleans juvenile detention center (called the Youth Study Center).
-We opened our doors at the detention center just months later, in August of 2016.
-As a team, our school staff elected to name the school the Travis Hill School.
+In the spring of 2016, BreakFree Education—now known as Travis Hill NOLA—submitted a proposal to launch a new school within the New Orleans juvenile detention center, the Juvenile Justice Intervention Center.
+Just a few months later, in August 2016, we officially opened our doors.
+As a team, our school staff chose to name it the Travis Hill School.

-One year later BreakFree applied to open a second campus, this time inside of the New Orleans adult jail (called the Orleans Justice Center).
-We started at the jail on August 28, 2017.
+One year later, BreakFree—now known as Travis Hill NOLA—applied to open a second campus, this time within the New Orleans adult jail, the Orleans Justice Center.
+We officially began serving students there on August 28, 2017.

 Travis Hill, also known as "Trumpet Black" was a New Orleans jazz musician from a long linage of renown musicians.
 He spent time at the youth detention center and in prison early in his life, but upon release, returned to his roots and used his music and talent to mentor teens and support nonviolence in the city.
 He popularized the phrase “Trumpets Not Guns” through a song released in 2015.
 Travis Hill died tragically at the age of 28.
 His mother and relatives continue to carry on his legacy by actively staying involved in the schools that bear his name.